Vigil of the Princes: Queen Elizabeth II

-Queen Elizabeth II had four children: King Charles III; Anne, Princess Royal; Andrew, Duke of York; and Edward, Earl of Wessex and Forfar, as well as four grandsons and four granddaughters.
+Queen Elizabeth II had four children: King Charles III; Anne, Princess Royal; Prince Andrew, Duke of York; and Prince Edward, Earl of Wessex and Forfar, as well as four grandsons and four granddaughters.
 The official plan for the Queen's funeral, Operation London Bridge, called for the Queen's children to stand vigil over their mother's coffin, as well as for the grandsons and granddaughters to do the same in another ceremony and separate time.
 During the return of the Queen's coffin to London from Scotland, a 24-hour "lying-at-rest" was undertaken at St Giles' Cathedral in Edinburgh, during which a permanent guard was provided by the Royal Company of Archers, The King's Bodyguard for Scotland.
 At 19:40 BST on 12 September 2022, the detachment of four members of the Royal Company were joined by the King, the Princess Royal, the Duke of York and the Earl of Wessex and Forfar, who stood vigil over the coffin for ten minutes.
 (Note: Also present were the spouses of the late Queen's children: the Queen Consort, the Countess of Wessex and Forfar, and Sir Timothy Laurence; as well as the late Queen's first cousin, the Duke of Gloucester.)
 The King wore a kilt made from the Royal Stewart tartan, the Princess Royal wore the full dress uniform of the Royal Navy, the Earl of Wessex and Forfar wore the No.1 dress uniform of the Royal Wessex Yeomanry, of which he is the Royal Honorary Colonel, and the Duke of York wore black morning dress with medals.
-Anne, Princess Royal, made history as the first woman to participate in the ceremony.
+The Princess Royal made history as the first woman to participate in the ceremony.